 Although they’re often cited as being radical and impulsive, Millennials prefer plain, straight-forward language from their managers.
 Generally, this generation responds better to managers who aim for gradual transformation, instead of sweeping changes.

 3. Be Inclusive

 Employee satisfaction and retention are both higher in organizations that don’t micromanage or dictate to employees.
-Millennials especially prefer working in "collaborative" environments, as they tend to believe that individuals should take on as much responsibility as possible regardless of seniority or pay.
+They especially prefer working in “collaborative” environments, as they tend to believe that individuals should take on as much responsibility as possible regardless of seniority or pay.
 Structuring your organization in such a way will empower Millennials to be more engaged at work.